The rise of anonymous apps reminds us that kids today are just like we were: there are some things we want to keep from our parents.

 Live moderators help to keep cyberbullying at bay, but no anonymous system is fool-proof against would be attackers.
 Verification procedures is a double-edged sword making it more difficult for potential predators to get “into” a school, but equally difficult for parents to monitor their child’s online behavior.
 Rated 17+ on App Store and Teen on Google Play.

 With 215 million accounts, Ask.fm allows users to create profiles and ask and answer questions with others.
 Users, who are supposed to be 13, can choose to be anonymous in these interactions.
 The site has a troubled history of cyberbullying, lack of any moderation, and no reporting features.
-Teen suicides have been linked to abuse received on the site, and while the company changed hands in 2014 and began working with law enforcement and internet safety groups to create guides and safeguards, many say it is still a dangerous place where kids can be cyberbullied easily.
+Teen suicides have been linked to abuse received while on the site.
+The company changed hands in 2014 and began working with law enforcement and internet safety groups to create guides and safeguards.
+Many, though, say it is still a dangerous place where kids can be cyberbullied easily.

 These, of course, are not the only apps built around anonymity and secrecy, and certainly not the only ones that tweens and teens want on their phones, but these are the major players for now.
 Next month, no doubt, another will gain popularity.